MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 ### SKU memory and computing power

-The following table describes the resources and limits of each SKU.
+The following table describes the resources and limits of each Power BI SKU.
+For information about F SKUs, see [Microsoft Fabric licenses](/fabric/enterprise/licenses#capacity-and-skus).

 [!INCLUDE [Power BI capacity and SKUs](../../includes/capacity-table.md)]